|My well-worn (and well-loved) copy of

 - You learn a bit about history.
 Napoleon is described from so many perspectives, and you can experience the historical context for yourself from a really great angle.

-- The author was a fascinating man.
+- Tolstoy was a fascinating yet very flawed man.
 He first visited a brothel at fourteen, was watched by the Russian secret police, and had a game with his brother that involved standing in a corner and not thinking of “anything white” for thirty minutes.
 What more can I say?
 If you’d like to learn more about him, perhaps watch this film.

 - The characters are never static, but constantly developing.
 We see how they grow and change because of events, feelings, and other characters.